mirror of

 endif

-install-bin: postgres installdirs
+install-bin: postgres $(POSTGRES_IMP) installdirs

 $(INSTALL_PROGRAM) postgres$(X) '$(DESTDIR)$(bindir)/postgres$(X)'